Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 The most popular outcome types in applications of population-adjusted indirect comparisons are survival or time-to-event outcomes (e.g.~overall or progression-free survival), and the most prevalent measure of effect is the (log) hazard ratio.\cite{phillippo2019population} Therefore, developing G-computation approaches where the nuisance model is a Cox proportional hazards regression is important and useful to practitioners.
 In this setting, $\hat{\Delta}_{10}^{(2)}$ and $\hat{\Delta}_{20}^{(2)}$ should target marginal log hazard ratios for indirect treatment comparisons in the linear predictor scale.
 Something to bear in mind is that, even if Cox models are very frequently used in evidence synthesis for time-to-event data, health economic modelers typically use parametric survival models for extrapolation purposes.
 In subsection \ref{subsec36}, we develop a novel general-purpose methodology that can be used in scenarios where the outcome regression of interest is a parametric survival model.

-Stitelman et al.\cite{stitelman2011targeted} Consider that a Cox proportional hazards model has first been fitted, conditional on covariates which follow the functional form in the linear predictor of Equation \ref{eqn3}.
-For the generalized linear model, we were interested in the average counterfactual outcome predictions in the natural outcome scale.
-With Cox regression, the average counterfactual survival probabilities are of interest.
+The G-computation formulae for the Cox regression are provided by Stitelman et al.\cite{stitelman2011targeted} Consider that a Cox proportional hazards model has first been fitted, conditional on covariates which follow the functional form in the linear predictor of Equation \ref{eqn3}.
+For the generalized linear model, we were interested in the average outcome predictions in the natural scale.
+With Cox regression, the average survival probabilities are of interest.

 We proceed similarly as in Equations \ref{eqn4}-\ref{eqn8}.
 Leaving the simulated covariates $\boldsymbol{x^*}$ at their set values, we fix the value of treatment at $z^*_i$ for all $i=1,\dots, N^*$.
 By plugging treatment $A$ into the Cox regression fit for each simulated unit, we compute the expected marginal survival probability when all subjects are under treatment $A$: